fluencelabs/fRPC-Substrate/README.md

 For support, to discuss your ideas or to schedule presenntations of your solutions to the Fluence and fRPC community at large, reach out in [discord]("https://fluence.chat") or [telegram](https://t.me/fluence_project).

 Happy Hacking!

+## Contribution

+Found a mistake, inaccuracy or have other improvement suggestions?
+Open an issue or a pull request!
+Note that contributions submitted will be licensed according to the terms of [LICENSE]("./LICENSE.md").